Maha-Magdy/Micro-Reddit/README.md

 ## Built With

 - Ruby on Rails
-- Ruby (version => 2.7.2)
+- Ruby ( version => 2.7.2 )

+## Installation

-To get a local copy up and running follow these simple example steps.
+### To get a local copy up and running follow these simple example steps.

-### To clone this repo run this code on a terminal window:
+1. To clone this repo run this code on a terminal window:

    git clone git@github.com:Maha-Magdy/micro-reddit.git

+2. install gems by this command

+   bundle install

+3. migrate the database by this command

+   rails db:migrate

-### After you clone the application you can run this code in your terminal to start to add users, posts and comments
+4. Open rails console in the terminal to start to add users, posts and comments by this command

    Rails console

 ## Authors